EFCC's Invitation Stimulates Okowa's Political Consciousness

 “However, we anticipated this because it is politics.
 The EFCC people could not see any fictitious contract when they came for investigation.
 We were very meticulous because we came to work for our Deltans.”

-Earlier, the leader of the Owa-Alero Development Union, Mr Chris Eboh, had told the former governor that they were in his house for a solidarity visit over his ill-conceived invitation by the EFCC, assuring him that they were solidly behind him.
+Earlier, the leader of OwaAlero Development Union, Mr Chris Eboh, had told the former governor that they were in his house for a solidarity visit over his ill-conceived invitation by the EFCC, assuring him that they were solidly behind him.

 “We are quite convinced that you have done nothing wrong in the course of your stewardship as the governor of the state that warrants your invitation by the EFCC.